Mental healthcare

 Support for children and young people in the UK

-According to the Local Government Association (LGA), at least one in six children and young people in the UK had a diagnosable mental health condition in January 2022.
+According to the Local Government Association (LGA), at least 1 in 6 children and young people in the UK had a diagnosable mental health condition in January 2022.
 Furthermore, more than 4,000 children were admitted to inpatient mental health care in 2019–2020.
 Emotional disorders, particularly anxiety, and depression increased during the COVID-19 lockdowns and movement restrictions.
 The LGA also identifies online bullying as another strain on the emotional health of young people.

 The NHS has established pathways to treatment for children with mental health problems.
 This includes providing general advice to parents about spotting signs, support organizations, and how to seek professional help.

-There are many services providing help without a referral, including crisis helplines that anyone can call.
-You can read about where to get urgent help for mental health on the NHS website.
-Voluntary community-based youth information services often have drop-in sessions for advice and professional help.
 The Anna Freud National Centre for Children and Families website has information and a video about how young people receive support from mental health services.
 The Royal College of Psychiatrists website also provides material about who’s who in CAMHS, and offers information for parents and young people.

 Mental healthcare services for special groups in the UK

 Problems impacting the mental health of women include domestic and sexual violence, stress from being a carer, menopause, perinatal depression, and pressures around body image.
 As a result, there are some services aimed specifically at women.
 GPs can refer patients to specialized services and support groups such as the PANDAS Foundation.
-This offers specific support to women with postnatal depression.
-Mind also has a range of programs for women.

 There are also support groups for people with disabilities who are struggling with their mental health.
-Support line provides links to numerous organizations.
+Supportline provides links to numerous organizations.

 Emergency support and crisis lines in the UK

 If someone’s life is in immediate danger, you should call 999 to connect to police and ambulance services.
-Alternatively, you can go straight to the nearest Accident and Emergency (A & E) department at a hospital.
+Alternatively, you can go straight to the nearest Accident and Emergency (A&E) department at a hospital.
 These departments will treat any physical symptoms and will alert mental health teams.

 Mind provides a full guide to helplines and services that provide crisis support to those in need.
 Here are some other helplines you can call: